 be created, in which sequence, for how long, and on what sensory data they

 will be dependent.
-The Score is written in a fairly understandable, yet
+The Score is written in a very understandable, yet

 versatile language and is easily modified.
 It is anticipated that many